 These new currency units have been ratified by JICWEBS, the industry-owned body responsible for the independent development of standards for online measurement.

-Is BARB’s online measurement vulnerable to click fraud?
+Are BARB’s online data vulnerable to click fraud?

-BARB commissions an independent auditing process to reinforce the trustworthiness of our published viewing data.
+BARB commissions independent auditing to reinforce the trustworthiness of our published viewing data.

 The audit process verifies that data we receive has removed three types of activity: a) viewing from IP addresses that are located on the business premises of the broadcasters whose programmes are being measured, b) non-human traffic, and c) traffic from outside the UK.

 The audit process is conducted by ABC (Audit Bureau of Circulations).

 Can BARB use registration data that are collected by TV players?

 BARB is interested in the demographic information that is supplied by people when they register to use a TV player app.
 The benefits of online TV census data are amplified when we know something about the home/person the data are coming from.

 We are currently investigating what registration data are available and the associated privacy implications.